-Filed under: digital publishing/technology , digital publishing, e-reading, ebooks, Heather Reisman, Indigo, Indigo Books & Music, iPad, Japan, Kindle, Kobo, Kobo eReader, Michael Serbinis, self-publishing, Toronto
+Filed under: Digital publishing and technology , digital publishing, e-reading, ebooks, Heather Reisman, Indigo, Indigo Books & Music, iPad, Japan, Kindle, Kobo, Kobo eReader, Michael Serbinis, self-publishing, Toronto

 Kobo announced Tuesday it has entered into a definite agreement under which it will be acquired by the Japanese e-commerce company Rakuten.
 The deal is expected to close in early 2012.